tallstreet/jaikuenginepatch/doc/README.txt

 But most of the time you'll be wanting to load some basic test data, this can be done with the testserver command (and specifying the data to load)::

-  ./bin/testserver.sh
+  ``python manage.py testserver common/fixtures/*.json``

-Both of these will start a server running at http://localhost:8000.
+Both of these will start a server running at http://localhost:8080.

 If you would like to start a server that binds to all interfaces, use::

-  python manage.py runserver 0.0.0.0:8000
+  python manage.py runserver 0.0.0.0:8080

 Contributing to the project